My Little Pony Tales: Main

 Bon Bon, a yellow pony with burgundy purple hair, enjoys food and cooking.
 She hates getting dirty.
 She wants to become a fashion model when she grows up.
 She keeps a diary.
-She comes from a large family, with an older sister named Misty and four younger siblings named Amber, Twink, Rusty, and an unnamed baby brother.
+She comes from a large family, with an two older siblings named Misty and Rusty and three younger siblings named Amber, Twink and an unnamed baby brother.
+At one point she had a crush on Ace.
 Her flank symbol is a piece of blue candy.